katjam/get-functional-codebar-2022/notes.md

 Slide 9 - Intrigued?
 ---

-- start recogning the patterns
+- start recognising the patterns
 - seperate your pure functions from those with side-effects
 - try only using immutable
 - dive into a language that forces you into a functional paradigm